And that moisture? Leads to mold and mildew growth.

-“Airborne mold spores that settle in the fibers of fiberglass insulation thrive when exposed to moisture from water vapor in the air or condensation,” writes the San Francisco Gate.
+“Airborne mold spores that settle in the fibers of fiberglass insulation thrive when exposed to moisture from water vapor in the air or condensation,” according to the San Francisco Gate.
 “Mold can be a source of unhealthy indoor air quality and produce allergic symptoms in susceptible individuals.”

-Through gaps and cracks in your home that fiberglass insulation fails to prevent.
-Condensation on your windows also can increase humidity.
+There are gaps and cracks in your home that fiberglass insulation simply fails to fill or prevent.
+Condensation on your windows can also increase the humidity in your home.

-Foam insulation can seal all the gaps and air leaks in your home, effectively eliminating that nasty moisture and humidity wreaking havoc on your quality of life.
+Foam insulation is designed to fill all of the nooks and crannies, which in turn seals all the gaps and air leaks in your home.
+This effectively eliminates that nasty moisture and humidity wreaking havoc on your quality of life.

-“Spray foam insulation can be the perfect solution for reducing airborne allergens and pollutants from entering your home,” spray foam manufacturer Icynene writes.
+“Spray foam insulation can be the perfect solution for reducing airborne allergens and pollutants from entering your home,” according to spray foam manufacturer Icynene.
 “By insulating with spray foam, an air-tight barrier is created in the home’s structure, preventing unwanted irritants from passing into the house through tiny gaps or porous building materials.”

 It’s the age of choices.

-Don’t choose to live with moisture and mold and pollen by keeping your fiberglass insulation.
+Don’t choose to live with moisture, mold, and pollen by keeping that dirty fiberglass in your home.